Unseeded Cornet upsets Wimbledon champ Kerber at Rogers Cup

 Maria Sharapova continued her bid to climb back to the top of women’s tennis with a 6-0, 6-2 victory over 12th-seeded Daria Kasatkina.
 Sharapova, the former world No. 1 who was ranked 149th a year ago after serving a 15-month doping ban, got a second one-sided win in a row.

+“I’ve had all types of matches in my career,” said Sharapova, now No. 22 in the world.
+“I’ll take what I can get as long as I’m the one getting a chance to play the next match.”

-The Russian will face fifth-seeded Caroline Garcia of France in the third round.
+The Russian will face sixth-seeded Caroline Garcia of France in the third round.
 Sharapova is 4-1 in previous meetings, but Garcia won their last one this year in Stuttgart.

 The top eight seeds had gotten a bye to the second round.